learn-the-web/topics/video-audio.md

 *You’ll notice I’ve added the `preload` attribute, to encourage the browser to download the video so it’s ready to play when the user interacts.*

-And here’s the Javascript that should do what we want.
+And here’s the JavaScript that should do what we want.
 I’ve made sure to add `focus` and `blur` for accessibility purposes.

 ```js
 var $video = $('#me');